camunda/camunda-docs-static/get-started/content/cmmn11/instantiate-test.md

 To deploy the process application, copy-paste the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` from your Maven project to the `$CAMUNDA_HOME/server/apache-tomcat/webapps` folder.

-Check the log file of the Apache Tomcat server.
-If you see the following log message, the deployment was successful:
+Check the log file of the Apache Tomcat server in the `$CAMUNDA_HOME/server/apache-tomcat/logs` folder.
+Select the file with the name `catalina.out`.
+Scroll to the end of the file and if you see the following log message, the deployment was successful:

 <pre class="console">
 INFO org.apache.catalina.startup.HostConfig.deployWAR